It’s important to know the weather, things to do, what to pack and where to stay when visiting Arches National Park in May.

 Some of the links on this site are affiliate links, meaning if you book or buy something through one of these links, we may earn a small commission – at no extra cost to you!
 Read the full Disclosure Policy.

-If you’ll be visiting Arches in May, be aware that the park has implemented a TIMED ENTRY pilot program April through October, 2022:
+If you’ll be visiting Arches in May, be aware that the park has implemented a TIMED ENTRY program that runs April through October:

 Timed entry tickets will be required to enter the park from 6 a.m. to 5 p.m. daily and will allow visitors to enter the park during a one-hour specified window of availability.
 After entering, visitors may stay in the park as long as they wish for the remainder of the day.
 Reservation holders may exit and re-enter the park on the same day with a correctly validated ticket.
 Visitors can book reservations first-come, first-served on Recreation.gov.
 The park will release reservations three months in advance in monthly blocks.